-As long as your site is personal (non-commercial), then it’s ok but please inform me first through tumblr ask or email so I can advice.
+As long as your site is personal (non-commercial), then it’s ok but please email me first so I can advise.
 Not all works are allowed to be used for banners, layouts, etc., like commissioned and gallery works because some people paid for the work and it’s disrespectful if I allow others to use their commissioned works.

 Do you do art trades or collaborations?

 Not at the moment.
 But I do them usually with friends or colleagues.